tomeryeh/demo/docs/tutorial.md

 		kuzzleController.subscribeToRides();
 	},
 ```
+The three following sections will describe :

+ * the positions pub sub,
+ * the user pub sub,
+ * the ride pub sub,

 ## Positions management
-Positions collection allow to update the current position of the taxi and customer for all users.
+Positions collection allow to update the current position of the taxi and customer (publishPositions).
-Cabble also use the geolocalisation filtering from Kuzzle to be aware of candidates in the user map bounding box.
+Cabble also use the geolocalisation filtering from Kuzzle to be aware of candidates in the user map bounding box (subscribeToPositions).

 ### publishPositions